Fleet Pairer

 License

-Copyright © 2025 L. Dalbosco
+Copyright © 2026 L. Dalbosco

-Pairing-Lists generated with this software may be used free of charge if and only if FleetPairer is cited accordingly.
+Pairing-lists generated with this software may be used free of charge if and only if FleetPairer is cited accordingly.
 Include the text

 “Generated with FleetPairer by L.Dalbosco